Report WritingAutomationPentesting

 What You Can Actually Automate

 CVSS scoring can be calculated from finding inputs automatically.
 If you describe the attack vector, complexity, and impact, the score follows a formula.
 No reason to calculate it by hand every time.
+An AI pentest report generator can handle the scoring and formatting automatically.

 Executive summaries follow a pattern.
 High-level scope, number of findings by severity, top three risks, overall security posture.
 This structure is the same across almost every engagement.
 The specific content changes, the structure does not.